EARnagram/lessons/sec1/responsive_css_lesson/lesson/README.md

 #### Road Map

 1. Billy Mays Here - Intro to Responsive Website Design
+2. Using Floats with Navbars
-2. Media Queries
+3. Media Queries & Max/Min Width
-3. Using the Flex Box
+4. Using the Flex Box
-4. But Wait, There's More!
+5. But Wait, There's More!

 ## BILLY MAYS HERE!